 Worth DIY-ing (High Savings, Low Risk)

-Towel bars, toilet paper holders, hooks, mirrors - all easy DIY.
+Towel bars, TP holders, hooks, mirrors.
 Use a stud finder and proper anchors.

-If you're not moving the drain, swapping a toilet is a 30-minute job.
-Set the wax ring, place the toilet, bolt it down, connect the water line.
-YouTube has a thousand tutorials.
+If not moving the drain, it's a 30-minute job.
+Set wax ring, bolt down, connect water.

 Not Worth DIY-ing (Low Savings, High Risk)

-Moving drains, supply lines, or shower valves requires permits and expertise.
-A DIY plumbing mistake leads to leaks, water damage, and failed inspections.
-Hire a licensed plumber.
+Moving drains, supply lines, or shower valves requires permits.
+DIY mistakes lead to leaks and failed inspections.

-Bathrooms require GFCI outlets and proper circuits.
-Electrical permits exist for a reason.
-A DIY electrical fire isn't worth the $400 you saved.
-Hire an electrician.
+GFCI outlets and proper circuits required.
+A DIY electrical fire isn't worth the $400 saved.

-This looks easy on YouTube but isn't.
-Bad tile work is immediately visible and expensive to fix.
-Poor waterproofing behind tile leads to mold.
-Unless you have real experience, hire a tile setter.
+Looks easy on YouTube but isn't.
+Bad tile is immediately visible and expensive to fix.

-A leaking shower pan means tearing everything out and starting over.
-This is not a learn-as-you-go task.
-Pay for professional waterproofing.
+A leaking shower pan means tearing everything out.
+Not a learn-as-you-go task.

 Best Value Materials: Specific Recommendations